 - Received over 200 proposal submissions, all delivered via public GitHub repos

 - Completed technical evaluation of all proposals within weeks by only 3 people

 - Soundness of evaluation methodology withstood 8 protests

-- Heralded by industry, Congress, and the White House's Office of Management and Budget as a model for agencies to follow
+- Lauded by industry, Congress, and the White House's Office of Management and Budget as a model for agencies to follow

 - Inspired several federal and state & local agencies (for example, Department of Homeland Security, Environmental Protection Agency, State of California, State of Mississippi) to create a similar marketplace

 - Used by nearly a dozen federal agencies who are experiencing improved contractual outcomes